swcarpentry/git-novice/episodes/04-changes.md

 In this episode, we are going to use both, the [ Console](https://docs.posit.co/ide/user/ide/guide/code/console.html) and the [Terminal](https://docs.posit.co/ide/user/ide/guide/tools/terminal.html).

-So look at the upper right corner of the code chunks:
+So look at the upper right corner of the code chunks in this episode:

 - `R < >` belongs to the Console.
 - `BASH < >` belongs to the Terminal.